/ tool-comparisons / Coolify vs Deno Deploy for Solo Developers

 Deno Deploy is a serverless platform that runs JavaScript and TypeScript on V8 isolates distributed across 35+ global edge locations.
 Push your code to GitHub, Deno Deploy builds and distributes it worldwide in seconds.
 No servers, no containers, no infrastructure.
 Your code runs close to your users, wherever they are.

 The runtime is the Deno JavaScript engine.
 TypeScript works natively, no compilation step needed.
 Built-in Deno KV provides a globally replicated key-value database without any setup.
-The free tier gives you 100,000 requests per day and 100 GiB bandwidth per month.
+The current free tier gives you 1 million requests per month, 20 GB of egress bandwidth, and 1 GiB of Deno KV storage, with no credit card required and commercial use allowed.

 Cold starts are nearly non-existent thanks to V8 isolate architecture.
 Each function boots in milliseconds, not seconds.
 For APIs and lightweight web applications, the performance is impressive.